hans-jorg/EFM32GG-STK3700-GCC/X43-NAND-Flash/YaFFS.md

 It is a mature, fast and robust software.
 It can run on Linux, RTOS and barebones systems.

+Yaffs2 tries no minimizes rewriting, since Flash device have an upper limit for write operations.

-From its documentation, on how people treat computers differently from embedded systems
+Additionally, it handles the bad blocks, original and the ones that occurs during the device operation, From its documentation, on how people treat computers differently from embedded systems

 | Issue                         |   Computer                              |     Embedded system                  |